-The weather across Hampton Roads is transitioning from mild fall temperatures to icy winter.
-Soon you will rely on your heating system to keep you and your family comfortable and warm.
-Now is the time to test your heating system and ensure it is in tip-top shape come colder temperatures.
+As the weather in Hampton Roads shifts from mild fall temperatures to icy winter, you’ll soon be depending on your heating system to provide you and your family with cozy warmth.
+This is the moment to evaluate your heating system and guarantee it’s prepared to deliver hot air when the colder temperatures arrive.

 Whether you have a SMART, programmable, or standard thermostat, it requires attention as you transition from hot weather to cold.
-Ensure that your thermostat is set to either the “heat” or “automatic” setting (instead of “cool”).
-Raise the temperature setting to a high degree to initiate the heat unit.
-After waiting for several minutes with your thermostat set on the “heat” setting at a high temperature then your heating unit should begin working.
+Check your thermostat and ensure it is set to either the “heat” or “automatic” setting (instead of “cool”).
+Raise the temperature setting to a high degree to initiate the heating unit.
+After waiting for several minutes with your thermostat set on the “heat” setting at a high temperature, your heating unit should begin working.
 If it does not, move on to the next troubleshooting steps.

 One of the most common issues with a heating system not functioning is dirty air filters.
 If your air filters are extremely dirty, then the airflow can be blocked.
 Check for clean air filters, vents, and registers.
 Make sure there are no rugs or furniture blocking vents or registers as well.

-Check your system’s condensation pan.
-If it is full then drain the reservoir pan.
-Next, check the condensation drainage line for potential blockages.
-Many systems have an automatic shut-off if the condensation pan is full.
-By clearing the condensation line and emptying the reservoir pan, a system re-set should re-establish your heating system.
+If you’re still encountering issues where your heater is not working, inspect your system’s condensation pan.
+If you find that it’s full, take the necessary steps to drain the reservoir pan.
+Following that, investigate the condensation drainage line for any potential blockages.
+It’s worth noting that many systems include an automatic shut-off feature when the condensation pan is full.
+To resolve this, clear the condensation line and empty the reservoir pan, which should initiate a system reset and get your heating system back in operation.

 After following these troubleshooting steps, if your heating system is still not functioning it is time to call the professionals.
 Smith & Keene has a team of experienced professional HVAC technicians ready to identify and resolve your heater’s problem.
 If your system is well past its prime and needs replacing, then Smith & Keene’s Home Energy Experts can guide you on selecting the optimum HVAC system for your home.
 Our team can help you find the most energy-efficient system to lower your monthly utility bill, working within your budget and needs.

-Serving all of Hampton Roads, Smith & Keene is your premiere HVAC team to meet all of your home’s heating and cooling needs.
+Serving all of Hampton Roads, Smith & Keene is your premier HVAC team to meet all of your home’s heating and cooling needs.
 Take steps now to check your heating system.
-Better yet, schedule a maintenance of your home’s heating and system by enrolling in Smith & Keene’s Signature Service Plan.
+Better yet, schedule maintenance of your home’s heating and cooling system by enrolling in Smith & Keene’s Signature Service Plan.
 Call 757-420-1921 or contact Smith & Keene today!